 what about the tournament at olivas links? although it was stableford i turned in my gross score. will this count as a tournament score?

-Tournament Policies and Rules
+Tournament Policies and Procedures

 It is the player’s responsibility to ensure that all eligibility requirements are met.
 The SCGA will attempt to notify players failing to meet any eligibility requirements prior to the close of entry.
-Nevertheless, any player failing to meet any one of the eligibility standards will not be allowed to participate in the tournament.
-Players with questions regarding their eligibility status should contact their club and/or the SCGA prior to the entry deadline date.
+Nevertheless, any player failing to meet any one of the eligibility standards will not be allowed to participate in the competition.
+Players with questions regarding their eligibility status should contact their club and/or the SCGA prior to the entry closing date.

 Exempt Players: Exempt players include, but are not limited to, those listed for each event, and must meet eligibility requirements for that event.
 Exempt players must register for the event prior to the entry closing date.